tgdwyer/tgdwyer.github.io/_chapters/javascript1.md

 greeting = lambda greeting, person: greeting + ' ' + person
 ```

-The body of the above functions are simple expressions.
-If you need a more complex, multiline body (e.g. with local variables) you can do this but you need to surround the code block with curly braces `{}` and use an explicit `return` statement:
+The bodies of the above functions are simple expressions.
+If you need a more complex, multiline body (e.g. with local variables) you can do this, but you need to surround the code block with curly braces `{}` and use an explicit `return` statement:

 ```javascript
 const greeting = (greeting, person)=> {